ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 1. For the element on that level, add the element to the list of that level.
 2. Add the right node of the element to the same level as the element.
 3. Add the left node of the element to the next level as the element.
-4. Rapeat the process for the right and left nodes of the element.
+4. Repeat the process for the right and left nodes of the element.

 The code is as follows:
 ```java